Sen. Lincoln Denies Special Interest Allegations

 Senator Lincoln, thank you very much for joining us.

-Senator BLANCHE LINCOLN (Democrat, Arkansas): Thank you.
-Im delighted to be with you.
+BLANCHE LINCOLN: Thank you.
+I'm delighted to be with you.

-An example he gave was youve received hundreds of thousands of dollars from big oil and financial institutions.
+MONTAGNE: An example he gave was you've received hundreds of thousands of dollars from big oil and financial institutions.
 Is that accurate?

-Sen. LINCOLN: Well, I can't say that, you know, Im going to change the way my face looks.
+LINCOLN: Well, I can't say that, you know, I'm going to change the way my face looks.

-We haven't done things up here because youve got one extreme or the other who wants a hundred percent of everything that they want, as opposed to a willingness to come together and find common ground that moves us forward.
-And I feel like Im a part of that solution because I've definitely stood up to my own party in many ways, but I've also been willing stand up to the other side when they're wrong.
+LINCOLN: We haven't done things up here because you've got one extreme or the other who wants a hundred percent of everything that they want, as opposed to a willingness to come together and find common ground that moves us forward.
+And I feel like I'm a part of that solution because I've definitely stood up to my own party in many ways, but I've also been willing stand up to the other side when they're wrong.

 MONTAGNE: Senator Blanche Lincoln of Arkansas, thank you very for joining us.

 LINCOLN: You bet, great to be with you.

 MONTAGNE: This is MORNING EDITION from NPR News.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.